Robert Henry Best

-Robert Henry Best (April 16, 1896 – December 16, 1952) was an American foreign correspondent who covered events in Europe for American media outlets during the Interwar period.
-Later he became a Nazi supporter and well known broadcaster of Nazi propaganda during World War II.
-He was convicted of treason in 1948 and sentenced to life imprisonment.
-He died while in federal custody in 1952.
+Robert Henry Best (April 16, 1896 – December 16, 1952) was an American foreign correspondent who covered events in Europe for American media outlets during the interwar period.
+He later became a supporter of the Nazis and a well known broadcaster of Nazi propaganda during World War II.
+After the war, Best was arrested and returned to the United States to stand trial for collaboration.
+In 1948, Best was convicted of treason and sentenced to life imprisonment.
+He died in prison in 1952.

 Biography

 Best was born in Sumter, South Carolina, a son of Rev. Albert Hartwell Best, a Methodist minister.
 After graduating from Wofford College in 1916, he joined the United States Army Coast Artillery Corps in October 1917.
 He was commissioned in 1918 and stayed in the U.S. Army until 1920.
 Then he went to the School of Journalism at Columbia University, from which he graduated in 1922.

 With the money from a $1,500 Pulitzer Traveling Scholarship, he traveled extensively in Europe, arriving in Vienna in 1923, where he settled and found work as a foreign freelance news correspondent for the United Press.
 He also contributed articles to The New York Times, Chicago Daily News, Time and Newsweek.

-During this Interwar period, Best covered events in Central Europe from his headquarters in Vienna.
+During the interwar period, Best covered events in Central Europe from his headquarters in Vienna.
 The foreign journalists of the period met daily at the Café Louvre in Vienna, where Best and Marcel Fodor presided at the stammtisch ('regulars’ table') where journalists and their friends socialized and shared information.
 "He was, in a way, a Vienna institution."

 Dan Durning summarizes the Vienna milieu in which Best played a leading role: